 disk.yaml) file is present, or the disk check is disabled.

-collect_disk_stats feature of docker_daemon only support devicemapper-backed docker storage.
+docker_daemon only supports devicemapper-backed Docker storage.
 This is not the case in vanilla Docker or Kubernetes, but is the default configuration for ECS.
-If you use a different storage driver (aufs, overlayfs…), you should use the disk check or collect_container_size
+If you use a different storage driver (aufs, overlayfs, etc.), you should use the disk check or

-This option enables container size computation through the docker ps system.
-It virtually runs df in every container and doesn’t scale to large container count.
-We run the size computation once every 5 runs to reduce system impact though
+This option enables container size computation through the Docker ps system.
+It virtually runs df in every container and doesn’t scale to large container counts, but Datadog runs the size computation once every 5 runs to reduce system impact.

 Additional helpful documentation, links, and articles: